 I think it is absolutely fabulous to even have a researched dietary intervention that can help women experiencing both IBS and endometriosis, any symptom relief with either condition can really improve quality of life.

 Need support with a low FODMAP diet?
 Or want to explore how diet can help you manage your endometriosis symptoms with an expert?
-Book in for a virtual or face-to-face appointment at one of my locations across Sydney for a comprehensive assessment & plan.
+Get in touch with us to explore how an expert endometriosis dietitian & nutritionist can support you!

 - The FODMAP Challenge – a fabulous dietitian-designed resource that guides you through the diet online with extra support and resources also available!